devops21a/project_Ensuring_QR/README.md

           ![alt text](https://github.com/devops21a/project_Ensuring_QR/blob/main/screenshots/postman_startapis2_chart.png)
           and the test results:
           ![alt text](https://github.com/devops21a/project_Ensuring_QR/blob/main/screenshots/postman_startapis2_testResults.png)

+          The YAML-files for the two sub-collection are in postman-folder.

    - **2. Test suite for JMeter**
      * Now, you write a test collection that will run against the AppService you have deployed through terraform.
 In my case the AppService is __Web-app-proj-QR__
        * Once the VM is deployed through terraform (like you did in the beginning), you need to deploy the fakerestapi to that VM.
 See the ````deployment: FakeRestAPI```` and task ````AzureWebApp@1```` in ````azure-pipelines.yaml````.
 The fakerestapi contains a web API, with REST endpoints for managing Activities (GET All Activities, Get Activity by ID, POST Activity, PUT Activity).